-Lord Elgin was indebted chiefly to the friendship of the Captain Pacha, for the good fortune of procuring, while at the Dardanelles in his way to Constantinople, the celebrated Boustrophedon inscription, from the promontory of Sigaeum, a monument which several ambassadors from Christian Powers to the Porte, and even Louis XIV. in the height of his power, had ineffectually endeavoured to obtain.
-Lord Elgin found it forming a seat or couch at the door of a Greek chapel, and habitually resorted to by persons afflicted with ague; who, deriving great relief from remaining reclined upon it, attributed their recovery to the marble, and not to the elevated situation and sea air, of which it procured, them the advantage.
-This ill-fated superstition had already obliterated more than one half of the inscription, and in a few years more it would have become perfectly illegible.
+Lord Elgin in his excursions on the plain of Troy, was so fortunate as indebted chiefly to secure the friendship of the Captain Pacha, for the good fortune of procuring, while at the Dardanelles in his way to Constantinople, the celebrated Boustrophedon inscription, from the promontory of Sigaeum, a monument which several ambassadors from Christian Powers to the Porte, and even Louis XIV. in the zenith height of his power, had ineffectually endeavoured to obtain.
+Lord Elgin found it forming a seat or couch at the door of a Greek chapel, and habitually resorted to by persons afflicted with ague, who, deriving great relief from remaining reclined upon it, attributed their recovery to the marble, and not to the elevated situation and sea air, of which it procured them the advantage.
+Meanwhile, this abuse of it- This ill-fated superstition had already obliterated many more than one half of the letters.
+It is, however, the most ancient inscription, and curious specimen extant of Greek writing, at an epoch when the alphabet was very imperfect, and when the lines went alternately from right to left, and from left to right, like the furrows made by oxen in plowing; whence it has received the denomination of Boustrophedon a few years more it would have become perfectly illegible.